ibm-cloud-docs/EventStreams/quick_setup_guide.md

 ```
 {: codeblock}

-#### Delete a Kafka topic
+#### Delete a topic
 {: #topic_delete_api}

-To delete a Kafka topic, issue a DELETE request to the `/admin/topics/TOPICNAME`path (where TOPICNAME is the name of the Kafka topic that you want to delete).
+To delete a topic, issue a DELETE request to the `/admin/topics/TOPICNAME`path (where TOPICNAME is the name of the Kafka topic that you want to delete).

-Expected return codes:
+The expected return codes are as follows:

 - 202: Topic deletion request was accepted.
 - 403: Not authorized to delete topic.
 - 404: Topic does not exist.

 A 202 (Accepted) status code is returned if the REST API accepts the delete
-request or status code 422 (Unprocessable Entity) if the delete request is
+request.
+A status code 422 (Unprocessable Entity) is returned if the delete request is rejected.
-rejected.
 If a delete request is rejected, the body of the HTTP response contains a [JSON object](#information-returned-when-a-request-fails) which
 provides additional information about why the request was rejected.

 Kafka deletes topics asynchronously.
 Deleted topics can still appear in the